* Alphabet jumps on strong Q2, lifts other techs

 * Verizon jumps on robust quarterly results

-* S&P futures at their highest since Feb.
-2
+* S&P 500 at its highest since early Feb

 By Amy Caren Daniel

-Nasdaq emini futures were already trading in record territory and their S&P 500 counterparts were at their highest since early February as a robust earnings season helped investors shake off concerns over a U.S.-China trade war and a strengthening dollar.
+The benchmark S&P 500 index rose to its highest since early February, and to within 2 percent of its late-January record, as a clutch of robust earnings helped investors shake off concerns over a U.S.-China trade war and a strengthening dollar.

-Shares of Alphabet, part of the so-called FAANG group, jumped 4.3 percent in premarket trading and were set to scale a record high after the online search giant’s quarterly results trounced Wall Street targets.
+Shares of Alphabet, part of the so-called FAANG group, jumped 5.3 percent to a record high of $1,275.00, pushing the S&P information technology sector 1.24 percent higher.

-Tech stocks have led the recovery from the early 2018 tumult that dragged U.S. stocks into a correction and have helped erase nearly all of the wider market’s losses.
-Nasdaq has struck repeated record highs this summer, and the S&P 500 emini futures on Tuesday were trading within 2 percent of their late-January record.
+Tech stocks have led the recovery from the early 2018 tumult that dragged U.S. stocks into a correction and have helped erase nearly all of the broader market’s losses.

-Verizon rose 2.4 percent after posting better-than-expected quarterly profit and revenue as the wireless carrier attracted more subscribers with unlimited data plans.
+Among other gainers, Verizon rose 1.1 percent after posting better-than-expected quarterly profit and revenue as the wireless carrier attracted more subscribers with unlimited data plans.

 “It’s earnings that’s going to propel markets today,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.